 Posted October 05, 2011 5 Comments

-Read more from bridal showers, confetti, diy, games and fun, wedding ideas by Victoria
+Read more from bridal showers, Crafts, wedding by Victoria

 Popping in amidst the sea of challenge inspiration to share a sweet something from the Valentines party I recently styled.
 Threaded hearts in napkins give a festively crafty feel any type of meal.
 They were super easy to make and will be so fun to do for whatever your Valentines Day will include.
 Five am work coffee, kids lunches, romantic dinner in, just a few of the items on my Monday calendar.